 It’s a tempting train of thought, but maybe not for the reasons you think.
 When people start out placing a huge focus on needing expensive equipment or expensive rights to music for amateur videographer projects, they’re really putting the cart before the horse.

 There are lots of different ways to tell the same story.
-Think of Shakespeare’s Romeo and Juliet vs the musical West Side Story — the same story, told in very different ways!
-Your job, even as an amateur videographer, is to interpret a series of events and craft them into a story for the viewer or audience.
+Think of Shakespeare’s Romeo and Juliet vs. the musical West Side Story — the same story, told in very different ways!
+Your job as a videographer, is to interpret a series of events and craft them into a story for the viewer or audience.

-Then, you send the fine cut to your client and they come back saying it’s all wrong.
-Has this happened to you?
+Then, you send the final cut to your client and they come back saying it’s all wrong.
+(Has this happened to you?)
 They don’t know why, but they don’t think the video reflects their memory of the day.
 Don’t fret — it’s not the end of the world.

 What seems like an insignificant choice to you (picking a song) could lead to big trouble where you owe tons of money.
 The worst-case scenario is that someone takes you to court and sues you for using music that they own the copyright for.

-With Soundstripe, for what ends up being the cost of a few coffees a month, you can get you access to the best music for video.
+With Soundstripe, you can get you access to the best music for video for what ends up being the cost of a few coffees a month.

 Edit the "Source Code" of the "Blog Content" for this post and add: